Mission Statement:All Northeast students will graduate prepared for college and career.Core Values:

 Students learn most effectively when they are active participants in their learning process.

 Literacy should be an emphasized and an ongoing school-wide objective.

 Students should be provided opportunities for real world experiences, with an emphasis on college and career ready academies.

 Through the Advancement Via Individual Determination (AVID) college readiness system, students will become active learners preparing themselves for entry into college.Three Keys to Success:

-- Attendance: Students attend classes daily, students are on time to class, and students are mentally prepared for learning.
+- Attendance: Students attend classes daily, arrive timely to class, and prepared mentally for learning.

 - Attitude: Students exhibit relationship, scholarship, sportsmanship, citizenship, leadership, and partnership.

-- Achievement: Students turn in all assigned tasks and never accept zero's for any assignment.
+- Achievement: Students submit all assigned tasks and never accept zeroes for any assignment.